PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

     NGFW **Software Version** is compatible with associated skillets.

-DO WE STILL NEED??
-Having the CLI Set Command Ready
+Working on the NGFW with the CLI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    This tutorial will use the Skillet Generator tool to create automation workflows to alter the NGFW configuration, but it is also
-    useful to know how to configure the firewall through the CLI.
+    This section is for users who are interested in learning how to configure the firewall through the CLI.

-    These operational commands below will help you get started with basic configurations but please also refer to this supplemental
+    The command below will help you understand how to log into the NGFW through the CLI, but please also refer to this
-    article_ for more guidance on using the CLI with the NGFW.
+    supplemental article_ for more in depth guidance on using the CLI with the NGFW.
+For information on making configurations on
+    the NGFW through the CLI please refer to this `knowledgebase article`_.

     ..
 NOTE::
       If you are logging into the NGFW for the first time via CLI, you may need to authorize the ECDSA key fingerprint.
 Type 'yes'